EDCD/EDDN/docs/Running-this-software.md

                 # Pass through 'monitor' URLs to Debian VM
                 ProxyPass "/eddn/" "https://VM_HOST/"
         </IfModule>

+This assumes you don't have a dedicated virtual host in this case, hence the "/eddn" prefix there.
+Remove that if you are using a dedicated virtual host on the 'existing server'.

 You'll also need to redirect the Gateway and Relay ports using firewall rules.
 With iptables: